 Smith plants Verizon’s flag on access to 3D content produced by competitors that might choose to carry it exclusively.
-The remark particularly targets Comcast, which excluded satellite and telcoTV providers from carrying the Masters in 3D, Light Reading Cable
+The remark particularly targets Comcast, which excluded satellite and telcoTV providers from carrying the Masters in 3D, Light Reading Cable reported.

 “You’ll see various grandstanding plays by cable companies who also produce content and can play it on their networks in 3D, hoping to make headlines with their ‘firsts,’ while excluding Verizon and other competitors from carrying this material,” he said.
 “Is it unrealistic to think integrated operators should share their 3D content with all their viewers, even those served by others?”

 Smith said Verizon is working in its 3D strategy and service options, including video-on-demand, pay per view and regular telecasts.

 “Verizon is focused not only on the most content, but also on the best customer experience,’ he said.
 “That’s why you’ll see us enter the market with a rational, satisfying 3D package, not flashes of 3D titillation.”